greim/await.js/README.md

 An await promise represents a set of empty slots that need to be filled.
 A promise can be in one of three states: *unresolved*, *kept* or *failed*.
-Sometimes it's useful to think in terms of it being unresolved or resolved, where resolved means either kept or failed.
+Sometimes it's useful to think in terms of it being *unresolved* or *resolved*, where *resolved* means either *kept* or *failed*.

 A promise starts out in an unresolved state.
 As soon as each individual slot has been filled, the promise enters the kept state.
-It doesn't matter how long it takes or in what order the're filled, or whether it's done serially or in parallel.
+It doesn't matter how long it takes or in what order they're filled, or whether it's done serially or in parallel.

 If something goes wrong during fulfillment, the promise enters the failed state.
 The promise can't enter the failed state if it has already entered the kept state, or vice versa.